José-Maria de HEREDIA (1842-1905)

 The acrid scent of the woods rising from all sides,

-Huntress, has inflated your widened nostril,
+Huntress, has swollen your widened nostrils,

 And, in your virginal and virile energy,

-Throwing back your hair, you leave!
+Throwing your hair back, you depart!

 And all day long you make Ortygia resound,